 By default, only one button is visible based on the last action performed by the employee within the App.
 You might prefer to always display both buttons.
 This can be done by specifying:

 If you want to record unpaid breaks (such as meal breaks), you can enable break mode by specifying a "mode" of "break" in your screen details.
 Alternatively, if you want the "Clock In" button always enabled, you can specify a "mode" of "manbreak".
 Regardless, you can optionally specify a minimum break time in minutes using the "minbreak" option.
 When workers take a break, they will only be able to clock back in when the minimum break time has passed.
-You can also specify that geofencing should be ignored for breaks by specifying the "anybreak" option.
+You can also specify that geofencing should be ignored for clock ins, breaks, or clock outs, by specifying the "anyin", "anybreak", or "anyout" option respectively.
 For example:

 mode=break, minbreak=30, anybreak=true